MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-fxcop-analyzers.md

 ---
-title: Configure FxCop analyzers using editorconfig ms.date: 09/23/2019 ms.topic: conceptual
+title: Configure .NET code-quality analyzers using editorconfig ms.date: 09/23/2019 ms.topic: conceptual
 helpviewer_keywords:
-- FxCop analyzers, configuring
+- .NET analyzers, FxCop analyzers, configuring, code quality
 author: mikejo5000
 ms.author: mikejo
 manager: jillfra
 ms.workload:
 - dotnet
 ---
-# Configure FxCop analyzers
+# Configure .NET code-quality analyzers

-The [FxCop analyzers package](install-fxcop-analyzers.md) consists of the most important "FxCop" rules from legacy analysis converted to .NET Compiler Platform-based code analyzers.
-For certain FxCop rules, you can refine which parts of your codebase they should be applied to through [configurable options](fxcop-analyzer-options.md).
+For certain .NET code-quality analyzers (CAxxxx rule IDs), you can refine which parts of your codebase they should be applied to through [configurable options](fxcop-analyzer-options.md).
 Each option is specified by adding a key-value pair to an [EditorConfig](https://editorconfig.org) file.
 A configuration file can be [specific to a project](#per-project-configuration) or it can be [shared](#shared-configuration) between two or more projects.

 > [!TIP]
 > Add an .editorconfig file to your project by right-clicking on the project in **Solution Explorer** and selecting **Add** > **New Item**.
 In the **Add New Item** window, enter **editorconfig** in the search box.
 Select the **editorconfig File (default)** template and choose **Add**.